sicz/docker-elasticsearch/README.md

 make docker-push        # Push the project image into the Docker Registry
 ```

-`elasticsearch` container with the default configuration listens on TCP ports
+`elasticsearch` container with default configuration listens on TCP ports
 9200 and 9300.

 ## Deployment